agalueu/superstore-analytics/README.md

 **Entity Relationship Diagram (ERD):**

 ![ERD](docs/ERD.png)

+## 🔄 How to Reproduce
+- Create a PostgreSQL database:
+      * In pgAdmin → right-click Databases → Create - Database → name it `superstore` (or any name you preffer).
+- Schema & Data Import:
+      * Run the schema script in [SCHEMA](sql/SCHEMA.sql) to create all tables and insert data.
+- Sample queries:
+      * Analytical SQL queries are available in [Analysis](sql/Analysis.sql).
+      * These queries can be run in pgAdmin or connected directly to Power BI for visualization.

 ## 📊 Power BI Integration
 For the visualization layer, I connected Power BI directly to PostgreSQL: